aaron-bini-301/portland-301d4/class10_fri_review_preview/README.md

   - Wed: Heroku
   - Thr: States
   - Fri: Lecture kick-off
 - Heads up: The week is front-loaded.
-Prepwork could be time-consuming
+Prepwork may be time-consuming, today's prep should help

 ## Mini-lecture 3 - 4 pm
 (Class 11 prep): Routing and Single Page Apps